Glossary of Formal Languages and Compilation

 SOS

-Structural Operational Semantics — a formal framework introduced by Plotkin in 1981 to define programming languages.
+Structural Operational Semantics — formal framework introduced by Plotkin in 1981 for defining programming languages.

 → See L6